oarkflow/secretr/README.md

-# Vault
+# Secretr

-Vault is a secure secret management tool implemented in Go.
+Secretr is a secure secret management tool implemented in Go.
 It provides encrypted storage, secure access, backup/restore features, and CLI/API interfaces to manage secrets.

 ## Features

 - **Encryption & Security:**
   Uses AES-GCM with a master key derived via Argon2id.
-  Device fingerprinting prevents vault access even if copied to another device.
+  Device fingerprinting prevents secretr access even if copied to another device.
 - **MasterKey Management:**
-  - Set up vault with a MasterKey.
+  - Set up secretr with a MasterKey.
   - Change or rotate the MasterKey.
   - Reset functionality with emailed reset code if enabled.
 - **Secret CRUD Operations:**